 Is legal separation in Georgia allowed?
 The quick answer is no. The state of Georgia does not recognize legal separations.
 It also does not have provisions in place for court actions when it comes to legal separations.
-However, a couple still has a right to physically separate.
+However, a couple still has a right to separate physically.
 Whether they plan to divorce or not, they can obtain an order called Separate Maintenance to help them divide assets and debts and manage custody and visitation agreements for any minor children.

 When to File a Separate Maintenance Order